 If you were homeschooled for any part of high school, submit the Homeschool Information Form (PDF)

 with a transcript signed by a homeschool official.

 Interviews are an optional part of the application process that allow us to get to know applicants better.
-Appointments for on-campus and telephone interviews can be scheduled by calling the Conservatory Admissions Counselor at 800-222-2419 x3.
+Appointments for on-campus and telephone interviews can be scheduled by calling the Office of Admissions at 630-752-5005.
 Please refer to the Admissions Deadlines chart when making interview plans.

 Seeing a college first-hand is essential to making a good choice, and the Conservatory of Music welcomes your visit.
-If you would like to schedule an individual visit without a Conservatory audition, contact the Visit Coordinator at 800-222-2419 x2 or go to www.wheaton.edu/visit.
+We encourage you to come for one of our Wheaton Connection campus visit days.
+If you would like to schedule an individual visit without a Conservatory audition, contact the Visit Coordinator at 800-222-2419 x2 or go to Individual Campus Visit.

 Once again, we welcome your application to the Wheaton College Conservatory of Music.
 If you have any questions or need advice, please feel free to contact any member of our staff.

 Conservatory of Music Deadlines

 |Spring First-Year or Transfer

 || October 15

 ||Beginning November 1*